 Rollover accidents are one of the most dangerous categories of car accidents.
 In a rollover, a vehicle tips over onto its side or roof.
 SUVs roll over more often than other vehicles due to their high center of gravity, although any vehicle may be subject to flipping.
 Often the roofs of vehicles are not built to withstand a rollover, and this type of accident can frequently result in fatalities and serious injuries.

 If you’ve been injured in a rollover accident, you may be entitled to a settlement.
 Whether you were the passenger or driver, if your accident was caused by someone else’s negligence, you shouldn’t bear the financial burden of your recovery.
-Wagner Law’s Phoenix rollover accident lawyer can help you get the settlement you’re owed.
+The Injury Law Group’s Phoenix rollover accident lawyer can help you get the settlement you’re owed.

 What Causes a Rollover?